You start a new relationship. Everything is great.

-There are things that concern you, maybe you feel disrespected, or you begin to mistrust the person. maybe there is anger, even abuse.
-No matter how hard you try to resolve things, you keep going round in circles.
+There are things that concern you, maybe you feel disrespected, or you begin to mistrust the person.
+Maybe there is anger, even abuse.
+No matter how hard you try to resolve things, you keep going around in circles.
 It all seems very familiar; you’ve been here before, you've had the exact same problems in other relationships

 You’re thinking to yourself:

 Why do I keep having the same relationship problems, over and over?

 We often operate within our current relationships based on our experiences in former relationships, especially the experiences of our earliest relationships– with our caregivers.